Publication Ethics

 Our editorial process consists of following:

-Research Reports (RRs), including those which are part of a Colloquium (CO), undergo a double-blind peer review process.
+Research Reports (RRs), including those which are part of a Colloquium (CQ), and Publication Reports (PR) undergo a double-blind peer review process.
 In particular, they are blindly reviewed by at least two anonymous PME members.
-Once RRs are blind reviewed by independent peer reviewers, our IPC (editorial team) discusses the blinded reviews for papers and makes a decision about the acceptance of RRs on the basis of the peer review outcome.
+Once RRs and PRs are blind reviewed by independent peer reviewers, our IPC (editorial team) discusses the blinded reviews for papers and makes a decision about the acceptance of RRs and PRs on the basis of the peer review outcome.

 Proposals submitted for Research Forums (RF) are initially reviewed by the IPC who may consult with subject specialists as needed.
 The IPC then makes a decision on acceptance based on the submitted proposals and makes the decision to request an extended draft of the publication.
 Once the extended drafts are received, the IPC (editorial team) determines final acceptance decisions and revisions.